Tokyo Disney Resort

 Tokyo Disneyland is sort of a cross between Disneyland in California and Magic Kingdom in Florida, but it has a unique layout and there are quite a few other surprises.
 Some of the attractions are different.
 For instance, Pooh’s Hunny Hunt is nothing like the Pooh rides in the US.
 It’s a spectacular ride in Tokyo.
 Some of the shows at Tokyo Disneyland do not exist elsewhere.
 There is also a do-not-miss, spectacularly-themed buffeteria restaurant called Queen of Hearts Banquet Hall.

 Tokyo DisneySea is ocean-themed, with “ports” instead of “lands.”
+They even call the employees “crew members” instead of “cast members.”
 It is a fantastic theme park that no Disney fan should miss.
 Start saving your pennies for a trip to DisneySea now!
 You won’t believe what Disney’s Imagineers can do when provided with the necessary resources.
 It puts the other Disney theme parks to shame.
 Virtually all of the attractions at DisneySea were created especially for this park and so far have not been duplicated elsewhere.

 The resort also includes three luxury resort hotels, the Art Deco-style Disney Ambassador Hotel, the Italian-themed Hotel MiraCosta and the traditional-style Disneyland Hotel.